Is Your PIP Legitimate? – Empthrive

 You don't need to have all the answers before you reach out.
 You just need to have questions.

-At Empthrive we help you understand what your PIP actually means, whether the process being followed is fair, and what your options are.
-Before you sign anything, agree to anything, or lose any more sleep over it.
+At Empthrive we help you understand what your PIP means, whether the process being followed appears fair, and what your options are.
+Before you lose any more sleep over it, reach out to us.